Avg: 3.2 from 116 votes

 7) The Platinum Slab 5.5, 190.
-Follow a bulgy groove to an old ¼ bolt bolt and a new 3/8 bolt.
+Follow a bulgy groove (pitch's 'crux') passing a white pine tree to your left, then up to an old ¼ bolt bolt and a new 3/8 bolt.
 Trend up and left passing a faint dike aiming for a white slab and another bolt.
-Belay at pine tree.
+Belay at pine tree, with rap anchor.

 8) The Top Out Pitch 5.3, 60.
 Climb easy rock straight up to the top.

 NOTE the bold text, some climbers climb off route in these areas.
 If you head straight up from the Open Book, you'll find jungle land.
 Likewise, if you head straight up from the belay at the end of that pitch, you'll also find jungle land (and an easier variation).
 If you veer off route in these areas, climbing is feasible at a moderate grade, expect some shwacking!

 Pitches 1-4 have fixed rappel stations and are set for rappel with two 60 M ropes.
 The upper pitches wander through Beginner's Easy terrain and there are trees with tat but it's best to top out after the 4th pitch.
 Lead with a 60, anything shorter and youre hosed.

 A two pitch, 5.10 variation now exists to pitches 6 and 7.
 See description in the route index: mountainproject.com/v/the-c…